gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Much of a task's configuration influences how, or even if, a task should execute.
 After the task has executed, changing the configuration has no useful effect.
 For example, it does not make sense to add an action via the `doFirst()` method to a task that is executing or has already executed.
-Changing such configuration has been deprecated and this will eventually become an error condition.
+Changing such configuration has been deprecated and this will become an error condition in Gradle 2.0.

 #### Changing the action list